gediminasz/serval/README.md

 # Serval

-Search for developers.
-Powered by Google Programmable Search.
+Custom Google Programmable Search engine limited to a curated list of programming related sites.

+## List of sites

 ### D